This guide will cover popular Taiwanese festivals throughout various seasons. And for different types of travelers.

 Best of all:

 In Tainan City, they’ll have the Yanshui Beehive Rocket Festival.
-During the evening of this festival, a parade of palanquins will carry massive cylinders full of bottle rockets.
+A parade of palanquins will roll through the streets and carry massive cylinders full of bottle rockets.

-If you attend the Beehive Rocket Festival, make sure you bring gear to protect yourself from the bottle rockets.
-This could include helmets or gloves.
+Ensure you bring gear to protect yourself from the bottle rockets.
+Examples include helmets or gloves.

-Also known as the Poet’s Festival, the Dragon Boat festival acts as one of the country’s major annual celebrations.
+The Poet’s Festival, the Dragon Boat festival, acts as one of the country’s major annual celebrations.

-During this day, many will gather at lakes to watch the dragon boat races.
+Many will gather at lakes to watch teams from Taiwan face other Taiwanese or foreign teams in dragon boat races.

-One of the most popular places to gather is Sun Moon Lake in Nantou County.
+One of the most popular places to watch these places is at Sun Moon Lake in Nantou County.

-You will also want to eat some glutinous rice dumplings during this festival.
-Because it’s the customary dish.
+While you’re here, indulge on glutinous rice dumplings during this festival.
+Because it’s a customary dish.

 4. Ghost Festival